Ganymede-Bio/website-docusaurus/docs/nodes/Analysis/Branch_Python.md

 ### Node Attributes

 - **output_table_results**
-  - Table displayed on Table Header in Ganymede UI
+  - Table displayed on [Table Head](https://docs.ganymede.bio/app/intro/Concepts#table-head) in Ganymede UI.

+### Notes

+In the execute function, returning NodeReturn(tables_to_upload=\{'results': df\}) would render the DataFrame df in the Flow Editor if Table Head visualization is enabled.

 ## User-Defined Python